Ktsok/library_app/README.md

+<h1>Library App</h1>
-This is a NodeJs server application that exposes an API, stores and retrieves data from a MongoDB and implements authentication, authorization and testing.
+<b>This is a NodeJs server application that exposes an API, stores and retrieves data from a MongoDB and implements authentication, authorization and testing. </b>
 It uses:
 1) "bcrypt": "5.1.1",
 2) "cors": "^2.8.5",